Does tooth pain have you in agony? Chances are your tooth pain can be from an undiagnosed cavity.

 What Causes Tooth Cavities

-At some point in your life, you will have to deal with a tooth cavity.
+You will likely have to deal with a tooth cavity at some point.
 While cavities are particularly prevalent in children and adolescents, they can also affect adults.
 Regular visits to the dentist can stop cavities before they start.
 Although, we know that cavities can sometimes be hard to prevent in certain situations.
 Even certain medications can cause dental cavities.
 Dr. Leonard Hess fosters a judgment-free dentist office.
-We provide general dental tips for to keep your teeth healthy, without judgment.
+We provide general dental tips to keep your teeth healthy without judgment.

-Tooth cavities, also called dental caries by dentists, are a form of tooth decay.
+Tooth cavities, or dental caries by dentists, are a form of tooth decay.
 Natural bacteria in the mouth form plaque on your teeth.
-When plaque comes in contact with sugars and starches from foods, it produces acid which can damage tooth enamel over time and lead to tooth decay.
+When plaque comes in contact with sugars and starches from foods, it produces acid, damaging tooth enamel over time and leading to tooth decay.

 Tooth Cavity Symptoms